TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Base.rst

 f:base
 ======

-This view helper embeds the `base-Tag <http://de.selfhtml.org/html/kopfdaten/basis.htm>`_ into your HTML template.
+This ViewHelper embeds the `base-Tag <http://de.selfhtml.org/html/kopfdaten/basis.htm>`_ into your HTML template.

 Properties
 ----------

-This view helper doesn't contain any properties.
+This ViewHelper doesn't accept any properties.

 Example
 --------